 - active participation in the PBL group (participation in group work both synchronously and asynchronously, taking responsibility for tasks, creating presentations, giving feedback to colleagues etc.).

-- comment on blog posts by your peers, at least once for each topic.
+- comment on reflections written by your peers, at least once for each topic.

 The certificate will tell that ONL is equivalent to two weeks of full-time studies.